PatrickAlphaC/nft-mix/README.md

 * ["Getting Started with Brownie"](https://medium.com/@iamdefinitelyahuman/getting-started-with-brownie-part-1-9b2181f4cb99) is a good tutorial to help you familiarize yourself with Brownie.
 * For more in-depth information, read the [Brownie documentation](https://eth-brownie.readthedocs.io/en/stable/).

+Shoutout to [TheLinkMarines](https://twitter.com/TheLinkMarines) on twitter for the puppies!

 Any questions?
 Join our [Discord](https://discord.gg/2YHSAey)